graphile/examples/db/README.md

 so when you start, jump straight to the files >= 500 as they contain the forum application logic.

-Note also that this application works with both social (OAuth) login, and with traditional username/password login, and the social login stores your access tokens so that the server-side may use them (e.g. to look up issues in GitHub when they're mentioned in one of your posts).
-This means the user tables might be more complex than your application requires.
-I'll be building a much simpler example application soon too.
+Note also that this application works with both social (OAuth) login (when used with a server that supports this), and with traditional username/password login, and the social login stores your access tokens so that the server-side may use them (e.g. to look up issues in GitHub when they're mentioned in one of your posts).
+This means the user tables might be significantly more complex than your application requires; feel free to simplify them when you build your own schema.

 ### Conventions